jasp-stats/jaspReliability/inst/help/UnidimensionalReliabilityFrequentist.md

 		- No. of bootstrap samples: The number of times bootstrapped data sets are created and statistics are calculated.
 		- Non-parametric bootstrap: The bootstrapped data sets are created by resampling with replacement
 		- Parametric bootstrap: The bootstrapped data sets are created by repeatedly sampling from a multivariate Normal with the original data as parameters
-- Variance and SD: Confidence intervals for the variance and standard deviation may be based on the chi-square distribution or the multinomial distribution (see van der Ark, 2024)
+- Variance and SD: Confidence intervals for the variance and standard deviation may be based on the chi-square distribution or non-parametric (see van der Ark, 2024)
 - The CI for the mean is always analytic and thus Wald-type.

 ### Missing values